Rockies vs. Athletics Player Props Betting Odds

-Ryan McMahon and Brent Rooker are among the players with prop bets available when the Colorado Rockies and the Oakland Athletics play at Coors Field on Friday (at 8:40 PM ET).
+Player prop betting options for Ryan McMahon, Tony Kemp and others are available in the Colorado Rockies-Oakland Athletics matchup at Coors Field on Saturday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!